FSPML/FSPML/README.md

 Flegel includes some representative machine learning algorithms to show the usage of its APIs.
 These algorithms are contained in the `src/examples/` package and have been packaged into the `termite-examples-0.1.jar` file.
 Users can implement their own algorithms by learning these examples.
 After that, as described in Section 3 and Section 2.4, you can build your own algorithm can then run it.

 ## 5. Contact
-If you encounter any problem with Flegel, please feel free to contact wangzhigang@ouc.edu.cn.
+If you encounter any problem with Flegel, please feel free to contact yilei_tu@163.com.